lukebrandonfarrell/react-native-navigation-drawer-extension/README.md

       fadeOpacity: 0.6,
       drawerScreenWidth: "75%" || 445, // Use relative to screen '%' or absolute
       drawerScreenHeight: "100%" || 700,
-      style: { // Styles the drawer, supports any react-native style
+      style: { // Styles the drawer container, supports any react-native style
         backgroundColor: "red",
       },
-      parentComponentId: this.props.componentId,
-    },
+      parentComponentId: this.props.componentId, // Custom prop, will be available in your custom drawer component props },
   }
 });